 If you have ever been to a dentist for whitening they place you red glasses so your eyes don’t get damaged from the UV light used for whitening your teeth.

-Well if you are really concerned about blue light I suggest you to buy a Dental safety protective glasses which are also under $10 and block all blue light.
+Well if you are really concerned about the blue light I suggest you to buy a Dental safety protective glasses which are also under $10 and block all blue light.

 This and all other fully red glasses block 100% of the blue light.